Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 Numbers speak louder than words when it comes to showing impact.

 Instead of writing “A marketing strategy was developed,” use “Developed a marketing strategy.”
-This phrasing places emphasis on your actions and their direct impact.
+This phrasing emphasizes your actions and their direct impact.

 Hiring managers are allergic to generic phrases like “hard-working” or “team player.”